 Preparation and Admission

-The UT Counseling Psychology program is designed to train doctoral level psychologists in the skills of research, practice, and advocacy.
-Note that the program requires students to enroll full time and stay in residence for the first three years of their training.
-The Ph.D. that graduates receive allows them to apply for licensure as a psychologist in all 50 states.
-Graduates are trained as highly skilled behavioral scientists, and thus are well qualified to serve in research roles, as faculty members, as staff psychologists in university counseling centers, as consultants to business and industry, as psychologists in private practice, and in a wide variety of other professional roles.
+The UT Counseling Psychology program trains doctoral-level psychologists in research, practice, and social justice advocacy.
+The Ph.D. our graduates receive allows them to apply for licensure as a psychologist in all 50 states.
+Because our graduates are trained as highly-skilled behavioral scientists, clinicians, and social justice advocates, they are well-qualified to be college and university faculty members, staff psychologists in university counseling centers, VA and military psychologists, consultants to business and industry, psychologists in private practice, and many other types of professionals.

 We welcome applications from individuals who will have earned a bachelor’s degree by the time of enrollment and who have a strong background in psychology (regardless of major), and individuals who are earning or have earned a Master’s degree in counseling or a related field.